 - Install macOS on the external drive.

-- Run macOS on the external drive by pressing Alt/Option at start up.
+- Run macOS on the external drive by pressing Alt/Option at start up on an Intel-powered Mac, or pressing and holding the on switch on an M1 Mac.

 What you need

-You'll want to use a fast drive if you can - it's worth investing in a USB C or Thunderbolt 3 drive as this will offer the fastest connection.
-If not, at least make sure that you opt for flash storage.
+It's also worth investing in a USB C or Thunderbolt 3 drive as this will offer the fastest connection.

-That drive will need at least 12GB of space, but more is recommended, in fact back when we started running Mojave beta on a 32GB stick we found it wasn't enough once we started using iCloud Desktop and other features that meant that our data started being downloaded.
-Luckily you can get hold of a USB flash stick pretty cheaply, such as this SanDisk 128GB Flash Drive, which we got on Amazon for £15.89.
+That drive will need a good amount of space (back when we started running Mojave beta on a 32GB stick we found it wasn't enough once we started using iCloud Desktop and other features that meant that our data started being downloaded).

 If you want to use the external installation as if you are running it on your Mac we suggest you get the biggest USB C/Thunderbolt 3 drive you can afford.